conan-io/conan-package-tools/README.md

     env:
        global:
-         - CONAN_REFERENCE: "zlib/1.2.11" # ADJUST WITH YOUR REFERENCE!
          - CONAN_USERNAME: "conan" # ADJUST WITH YOUR REFERENCE USERNAME!
          - CONAN_LOGIN_USERNAME: "lasote" # ADJUST WITH YOUR LOGIN USERNAME!
          - CONAN_CHANNEL: "testing" # ADJUST WITH YOUR CHANNEL!